Shankaracharya Temple

-Shankaracharya Temple or Jyeshteshwara Temple is a Hindu temple situated on top of the Shankaracharya Hill on the Zabarwan Range in Srinagar, Jammu and Kashmir, India.
-It is dedicated to Lord Shiva.
+Shankaracharya Temple or Jyeshteshwara Temple is a Hindu temple situated on top of the Zabarwan Range in Srinagar in the Kashmir Valley of the union territory of Jammu and Kashmir, India.
+It is dedicated to Shiva.
 The temple is at a height of 1000 ft above the valley floor and overlooks the city of Srinagar.
+The temple is accessible via a road that emerges off Boulevard road near Gagribal.

-On festivals such as Herath, as Maha Shivratri is known as in the region, the temple is visited by Kashmiri Hindus.
+On festivals such as Herath, as Maha Shivaratri is known as in the region, the temple is visited by Kashmiri Hindus.

-The temple and adjacent land is a monument of national importance, centrally protected under the Archaeological Survey of India.
+The temple and adjacent land is a Monument of National Importance, centrally protected under the Archaeological Survey of India.
 Dharmarth Trust has managed the temple since the 19th century, along with others in the region.
 Karan Singh is the sole chairperson trustee.

 History

 The structure is considered as the oldest temple in Kashmir, historically and traditionally.
-It is situated on a hill that is a well preserved Panjal trap formed by Permian era volcanic activity.
+It is situated on a hill that is a well preserved Panjal trap formed by volcanic activity during the Permian period.
 There is no consensus with regard to an exact date of construction.

 The earliest historical reference to the hill comes from Kalhana.
 He called the mountain 'Gopadri' or 'Gopa Hill'.
 Kalhana says that King Gopaditya granted the land at the foot of the hill to the Brahmins that had come from the "Aryadesa".
 The land grant, an agraharam, was called 'Gopa Agraharas'.
 This area at the base is now called Gupkar.
 Kalhana mentions another village in the vicinity of the hill where King Gopaditya housed some of the Brahmins to a village next door in present-day Dalgate.
 Kalhana also mentions that King Gopaditya built the temple on the top of the hill as a shrine to Jyesthesvara (Shiva Jyestharuda) around 371 BCE.

-The Alchon Hun king, Mihirakula is said to have been the founder of the temple, dedicated to Lord Shiva, a shrine named Mihiresvara in Halada, and a large city called Mihirapura.
+The Alchon Hun king, Mihirakula is said to have been the founder of the temple, dedicated to Shiva, a shrine named Mihiresvara in Halada, and a large city called Mihirapura.

 In 1899 James Fergusson placed the temple construction to the 17th to 18th century.
 Fergusson disputes claims that structures on the basis of which he makes this claim are from repairs.
 Aurel Stein while agreeing that the superstructures are from a more recent date, places the base and the stairs as much older.
 Historical figures associated with the monument include Jaloka, one of the sons of Ashoka (Gonandiya), according to the Rajatarangini.

-Kashmiri Hindus strongly believe the temple was visited by Adi Shankara (8th century CE) and has ever since been associated with him; this is how the temple and hill got the name Shankaracharya.
-It is here that the literary work Soundarya Lahari was composed.
+Kashmiri Hindus strongly believe the temple was visited by Adi Shankara and has ever since been associated with him; this is how the temple and hill got the name Shankaracharya.
+It is here that the literary work Saundarya Lahari was composed.
 It was composed by Adi Shankara after accepting the major faith in the region at the time, that of Shakti, and that the union of Shiva and Shakti, as in Shaktism, transpired into the symbolism of the Sri Yantra.